kkinnear/zprint/doc/graalvm.md

 You have to build this one yourself, but it is trivial to do.
 Four
 steps:

-  1. Download the Oracle GraalVM EE distribution from [here](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
+  1. Download the Oracle GraalVM EE distribution for MacOS from [here](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
   This isn't hard, but you have to create an account by giving them your email to get in.
 Once I created the account, I had to go back to the download link and try again, and then log-in, and then I could download graalvm.
 Kind of a pain, but then -- what is 55ms startup worth?

+  I have tried this with these versions of graalvm.
+All had similar (stellar) performance:

+    - graalvm-1.0.0-rc1
+    - graalvm-ee-1.0.0-rc8

   2. Unpack it into a directory, remember the path and version of graalvm for later.
   3. Download the latest `zprint-filter-0.4.11` and the `build.zprintm` script from the releases area of zprint on GitHub.